Iran’s defiant stance comes is

 Iran has called the reports of missile shipments false, intended to drum up fear of Tehran.

-Secretary of State Mike Pompeo said on Twitter recently that he was “deeply concerned” about the reports.
+Twitter recently that he was “deeply concerned” about the reports.
 “If true, this would be a gross violation of Iraqi sovereignty,” he said, adding that “Baghdad should determine what happens in Iraq, not Tehran.”

 Iran has exercised some restraint in confronting the U.S., according to analysts who noted that it has stopped harassing U.S. ships in the Persian Gulf and hasn’t tested a medium-range missile since July 2017.